 - Being 40 years of age or older

-- Being a member of a high-risk ethnic population.
-For example, being of Aboriginal, Hispanic, Asian, South Asian or African descent
+- Being a member of a high-risk ethnic population, such as Aboriginal, Hispanic, Asian, South Asian or African descent

-- Having a history of gestational diabetes (diabetes during pregnancy) or having given birth to a baby that is more than 9 pounds (4 kilograms)
+- Having a history of gestational diabetes or having given birth to a baby that is more than 9 pounds (4 kilograms)

-- Being diagnosed with prediabetes or diabetes complications like eye, kidney or nerve problems or heart disease
+- Being diagnosed with prediabetes or diabetes-related complications, such as eye, kidney or nerve problems

 - Having high blood pressure and/or high cholesterol

-- Having been diagnosed with psychiatric disorders including schizophrenia, depression, and bipolar disorder
+- Having certain psychiatric disorders, including schizophrenia, depression and bipolar disorder

-Your doctor will do a blood test.
-There are four different tests that can determine if you have diabetes.
-These tests and the values at which diabetes is diagnosed include:
+There are four different tests that can determine if you have diabetes:

 - Fasting plasma glucose (no food or drink for at least 8 hours): ≥ 7.0 mMol/L